alexbabits/damn-vulnerable-defi-ctfs/README.md

 ## #3 Truster
-- Goal: Take all the tokens out of the pool, in a single transaction if possible.
+- Description/Goal: Take all the tokens out of the pool, in a single transaction if possible.
 A pool offering flash loans of DVT tokens for free.
 You have nothing.
 - Resources: https://github.com/zach030/damnvulnerabledefi-foundry
 - Topics: Flashloans (ERC-3156), tokens (ERC-20)
 - Methodology: